Harlem Renaissance: Photography

 Van Der Zee's studio was not just a place for taking photographs; it was also a social and cultural hub for Harlem residents.
 People would come to his studio not only to have their portraits taken, but also to socialize and to participate in the community events that he hosted.
 Van Der Zee's studio played an important role in the cultural life of Harlem during the early 20th century, and helped to foster a sense of community and pride among its residents.

-Some notable persons photographed are Marcus Garvey the leader of the Universal Negro Improvement Association (UNIA), a black nationalist organization that promoted Pan-Africanism and economic independence for African Americans.
-Other notable black persons he photographed are Countee Cullen, a poet and writer who was associated with the Harlem Renaissance; Josephine Baker, a dancer and entertainer who became famous in France and was known for her provocative performances; W.E.B.
-Du Bois, a sociologist, historian, and civil rights activist who was a leading figure in the African American community in the early 20th century; Langston Hughes, a poet, novelist, and playwright who was one of the most important writers of the Harlem Renaissance; and Madam C.J.
-Walker, an entrepreneur and philanthropist who was one of the first African American women to become a self-made millionaire, as well as her daughter, Dorthy Waring, an artist and author of 12 novels.
+Some notable persons photographed are Marcus Garvey, the leader of the Universal Negro Improvement Association (UNIA), a black nationalist organization that promoted Pan-Africanism and economic independence for African Americans.
+Other notable black persons he photographed are Countee Cullen, a poet and writer who was associated with the Harlem Renaissance; Josephine Baker, a dancer and entertainer who became famous in France and was known for her provocative performances; W. E. B. Du Bois, a sociologist, historian and civil rights activist who was a leading figure in the African-American community in the early 20th century; Langston Hughes, a poet, novelist and playwright who was one of the most important writers of the Harlem Renaissance; and Madam C. J. Walker, an entrepreneur and philanthropist who was one of the first African-American women to become a self-made millionaire.

 Van Der Zee's work gained renewed attention in the 1960s and 1970s, when interest in the Harlem Renaissance was revived.
 Van Der Zee's photographs have been featured in numerous exhibitions over the years.
-One notable exhibition was "Harlem on My Mind: Cultural Capital of Black America, 1900-1968," which was organized by the Metropolitan Museum of Art in 1969.
-The exhibit included over 300 photographs, many of which were by Van Der Zee, and was one of the first major exhibitions to focus on the cultural achievements of African Americans in Harlem.
+One notable exhibition was Harlem on My Mind: Cultural Capital of Black America, 1900–1968, which was organized by the Metropolitan Museum of Art in 1969.
+The exhibit included more than 300 photographs, many of which were by Van Der Zee, and was one of the first major exhibitions to focus on the cultural achievements of African Americans in Harlem.

 Van Der Zee's work was the eyes of Harlem.
-His photographs are recognized as important documents of African American life and culture during the early 20th century.
+His photographs are recognized as important documents of African-American life and culture during the early 20th century.
 They serve as a visual record of the achievements of the Harlem Renaissance.
-His portraits of writers, musicians, artists, and other cultural figures helped to promote their work and bring attention to the vibrant creative scene known as Harlem.
+Kelli Jones called him "the official chronicler of the Harlem Renaissance."
+His portraits of writers, musicians, artists and other cultural figures helped to promote their work and bring attention to the vibrant creative scene known as Harlem.

+Painting

+Aaron Douglas, born in Kansas in 1899 and often referred to as the "Father of African-American Art", is one of the most influential painters of the Harlem Renaissance.
+Through his paintings that utilize color, shape, and line, Douglas creates a collapsing of time as he merges the past, present, and future of American-American history.
+Fragmentation of the picture plane, geometry, and hard-edge abstraction are present in most of his paintings during the Harlem Renaissance.
+Douglas drew inspiration from both ancient Egyptian and Native American motifs.